nielskee/draft-articles/TechnicalHiringPart2.md

 and not just in terms of technical accuracy, but whether there's any genuine enthusiasm for the subject.

-Some people - maybe not strong on the conversational skills - find this a harder format to run than having set question list.
-You have to think on your feet, certainly, but I think you get a better feel for the candidate.

 - Use a phone screen as a chance to introduce yourself to each other, and to make sure the candidate is on board with the process.